adrianetodesign/FinalProject_adrian_to_08042021/readme.md

 Student ID: 100270083

 ## Passage Chronicle
-Recently I've been playing a Dungeons & Dragon campaign that I will be running for my friends, and I thought it would be neat to have worldbuilding in the form of various newspaper articles detailing their adventures.
+Recently I've been planning a Dungeons & Dragon campaign that I will be running for my friends, and I thought it would be neat to have worldbuilding in the form of various newspaper articles detailing their adventures.
 This here is what I came up with for the project, a website that displays all their articles and their basic character info here.
 Another great thing with using